 In Filial Therapy, the therapist teaches and supports the parent to provide non-directive play to their child and works with the parent throughout the therapy process.
 Thus the parent is the agent of change and the attachment relationship between the parent and child is enhanced.
 In the process, the parent becomes more confident as they learn additional skills and develop a deeper understanding of their child.
 Parents are an essential part of the healing journey and Filial therapists understand the value of involving them.

 *Child Centered Play Therapy (CCPT) was developed by Virginia Axline in the 1940s and is based on Person or Client Centered Therapy developed by Carl Rogers.

 Filial Therapy Overview

-Filial Therapy usually takes 6 months to complete, and may last longer with follow-up sessions.
+Filial Therapy usually takes 6 months to complete, and may last longer with follow-up sessions or if the circumstances are especially challenging.
 It is suitable for children between the ages of 3 and 12 years old.
-Filial therapy is a very flexible model: providing that the essentials are taught to parents and followed through, it can be adapted in various ways to meet the circumstances.
+Filial Therapy is a very flexible model: as long as the essentials are taught to parents and followed through, it can be adapted in various ways to meet the circumstances.